TEXT-S&P summary: Eesti Energia AS

+Eesti Energia's business risk profile benefits from the company's dominant position in the Estonian power market, and the likelihood of higher average electricity prices in the near term as a result of full liberalization from 2013.
+In addition, it reflects the company's vertically integrated operations and its stable cash flow from regulated network activities (about 16% of EBIT in 2011).

+These strengths are offset in our view by Eesti Energia's aging, fossil-fuel-intensive generation portfolio, which will be exposed to tightening carbon constraints in the EU as of 2013, and which requires significant modernization or replacement over the medium term.
+They are further offset by growing exposure to volatile and increasingly challenging wholesale power markets as part of full liberalization and gradual convergence with Nordic and Baltic power markets, which we believe will lead to a decline in the company's domestic market share.
+The company will also be exposed to volatile fuel prices as part of its expansion of shale oil production, which also carries execution risk.
+These factors could lead to downward pressure on the company's business risk profile and ultimately its SACP.

-Eesti Energia's financial risk profile benefits from the company's currently adequate gearing and credit measures, and ongoing support from the Estonian government, evidenced by a EUR150 million equity injection in July 2012.
-However, this is offset by our expectation of significant negative discretionary cash flows and a continued gradual buildup of debt as a result of an investment plan to modernize the company's asset base and increase shale oil production.
+Eesti Energia's financial risk profile benefits from the company's currently adequate gearing and credit measures, and on-going support from the Estonian government, evidenced by a recent EUR150 million equity injection.
+However, this is offset by our expectation of significant negative discretionary cash flows and a continued gradual build-up of debt as a result of an investment plan to modernize the company's asset base and increase shale oil production.

 Our view that there is a "moderately high" likelihood of timely and sufficient extraordinary government support is based on our assessment of Eesti Energia's: